 It’s usually solo players; sometimes duos who may or may not be couples; but it’s generally not more than two.
-They’re usually some variety of acoustic Americana, and usually thoroughly road-tested.
+They’re usually some road-tested variety of acoustic Americana.
 Sometimes they travel in a van or a little RV and would be happy with a place to park and an electrical outlet.

 No money changes hands, no goods or services are exchanged.
 It’s just an open-hearted way to support a human peer doing their thing in their way to make our world a better place, and to thank them for coming here as part of that effort.

 Plus, you might have a future Grammy winner hanging at your place.
 How cool is that?

 At the minimum, a host provides a clean and private place for the musicians to sleep.
 Hosts shouldn’t expect the musicians to stay up partying with them, or to give them a private concert or music lessons, or be “on”, or anything.
 And guests shouldn’t expect the hosts to be waitstaff and larder.
 Total respect is the one expectation of everyone.
 Be cool, honey-bunny.

 If you’re interested in being part of the hosting network, drop us a line at email@example.com with an introduction of general details.
 We’ll add your email address to a private email group for the hosts-in-waiting.